eurocontrol-ladr/ladrApplicationMessages/toBeDiscussed.md

 An example of UUID v4 reads as follows: `282123e9-958a-4e99-a007-a0d838a148f0`

 Off-the-shelf libraries exist that support the generation of UUID v4.
-Online UUID v4 generation services also exist that can be leveraged (e.g. https://www.uuidgenerator.net/version4).
+Online UUID v4 generation services also exist that can be leveraged (an example can be found at https://www.uuidgenerator.net/version4).

 It is proposed to reuse UUID v4 for identifying LADR messages.
 In the current LADR schemas, this is represented as follows: